 Whack Your Boss.
 Finally, a place to express your rage without harming a soul.
 Whack your boss, here in cyberspace, so you don't have to.
 The challenge: Find

 50 seven ways to leave whack your boss.
 [Flash]

+How can you tell if your boss is a psychopath?
 "They have traits similar to ideal leaders.
 You would expect an ideal leader to be narcissistic, self-centred, dominant, very assertive, maybe to the point of being aggressive.
 Those things can easily be mistaken for the aggression and bullying that a psychopath would demonstrate.
 The ability to get people to follow you is a leadership trait, but being charismatic to the point of manipulating people is a psychopathic trait.
 They can sometimes be confused." (via null device)